IvS-KULeuven/krome-CSE/README.md

     Added benchmark to results from [ChemPy](https://github.com/silkemaes/ChemPy), see figure below.

+    Discrepancy in CO between UMIST model and ChemPy model is due to CO self-shielding; this is not present in the ChemPy model.

 - 06/09/'24:

     Added test input file so that users can do a test run.